Andrewfcpp/bits/README.md

 C++ 17 used.

-All functions commented in header file with examples.
+All functions commented with examples in header file.

 Using:
 Add "bits/include" folder to your project and use #include "bits.h"